 As you move from one sight to the next, you’ll get to see the city center as well as other parts of Oslo, like the area around Frogner Park and the Bygdøy peninsula.
 There’s even time to venture beyond the city limits of Oslo and explore other parts of Norway closeby.

-However, before we get to our Oslo itinerary we just wanted to remind you to purchase travel insurance.
-You never know what will happen and trust us, you do not want to get stuck with thousands of dollars in medical bills.
+However, before we get to our Oslo itinerary, we just wanted to remind you to purchase travel insurance.
+You never know what will happen and, trust us, you do not want to get stuck with thousands of dollars in medical bills.
 As a wise man once said, “If you can’t afford travel insurance, you can’t afford to travel.”
 So don’t leave home without it.
-We recommend World Nomads and SafetyWing.
-You can get a quick quote with World Nomads below:

 Following that, let’s look at all the fun things to see and do in this Oslo travel itinerary.
 With it as your guide, you should have no trouble filling your 3 days in Oslo with fun.